Motorcycle boots are worth spending some money on. They can be the difference between walking away from a fall and wearing a cast for several months.

 The zip and velcro closure, microfibre upper, and breathable Airtech inner make for a comfortable boot on long rides.

-They also feel good on the controls, offering good feedback on the gear lever and rear brake – a serious pair of boots.
+They also feel good on the controls, offering feedback on the gear lever and rear brake – a serious pair of boots.

 - Good crash and weather protection